pbestler/gardenbot/doc/README.md

 The smart combination of sensors and actors with a configurable ruleset should not replace the natural environment.
 It should just support it.
 For example some artificial light should be just added if the natural daylight becomes to short, or if rain isn't sufficient water should be added.

-Furthermore this project should support my plants if I am on a longer holidays.
+Furthermore this project should support my plants if I am on longer holidays.

 ### System Architecture